hull/hull-node/README.md

 Assigning the `user` variable doesn't make an API call, it scopes the calls to another instance of `hull` client.
 This means `user` is an instance of the `hull` client scoped to this user.

-The second parameter lets you define additional options passed to the user resolution script:
+The second parameter lets you define additional options (JWT claims) passed to the user resolution script:

 * **create** - *boolean* - marks if the user should be lazily created if not found (default: *true*)

+### Possible usage
 > Return a hull `client` scoped to the user identified by it's Hull ID.
 Not lazily created.
 Needs an existing User

 ```js